odoomrp/odoomrp-utils/stock_picking_delete_operations_packages_info/README.rst

 Stock picking delete operations packages info info
 ==================================================

-This module deletes operations and packets of pickings, when "Manual Quants" button is clicked.
+This module deletes operations and packets of pickings, when manual quants assignment is performed.

 Credits
 =======